Seongnam-si Gyeonggi-do, South Korea Travel Guide

 Higher prices for flights and accommodation.
 Popular sites see more crowds.

-Early June, late August, early December
+Early June, late August, the Beginning of december

 Fewer crowds.
 Potentially lower prices for flights and lodging.
 Weather can still suit specific activities.